-CO No. Course Objectives CO-1 Discuss the fundamental concepts of Biotechnology.
+CO No. The learners will be able to CO-1 Discuss the fundamental concepts of Biotechnology.
 CO-2 Interpret the Modern trends in the vectors.
 CO-3 Distinguish the genetic transformation in microorganisms.
 CO-4 Construct the protein separation and profiling.
 CO-5 Rank the vaccine production and application.